Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 The DAO incentivizes people to start new projects with its quarterly rewards system.

-Each quarter, the projects that were completed will be eligible for Project Rewards if and only if they have submitted their Final Report to the DAO and it has been approved by the Astronauts.
+Each quarter, the projects that were completed will be eligible for Project Rewards if and only if they have submitted their Final Report to the DAO and it has been approved by the Executive Branch Leads.
 Final reports must be submitted by the end of the quarter.

 **Total Quarterly Reward Calculation**

 The total amount of rewards each quarter is calculated as follows:

-**1. ETH Reward:** 5% of the liquid non-MOONEY assets (NMA) (e.g. ETH, DAI, and other stables), minus the sum total of all the project budgets for that quarter.
+**1. ETH Reward:** 5% of the liquid non-MOONEY assets (NMA) (e.g. ETH, DAI, and other stables), minus the sum total of all the project budgets for that quarter (not including the Executive Branch Budget).
 Paid in the form of ETH.
 Assets with fluctuating prices will be priced at midnight of the first day of the quarter,

 **2. vMOONEY Reward:** A geometric series of MOONEY will be released as follows:
 1. Q4 2022: 15,000,000 MOONEY.